 What is the “Stress Test”?

 Individuals commonly put their best foot forward throughout the interviewing process.
-Professional game faces are on, and many would liken a first interview to a first date.
+Professional game faces are on, and many would liken the first interview to a first date.
 This begs the question, “What combination of behavioral-based interviewing questions and situational scenarios should we engage in, in order to see a candidate’s true colors under stress?”

 Engaging a candidate in awkward situations during an interview in order to test their stress tolerance is not widely accepted for a good reason.
 Sighing or interrupting candidates while they are talking, acting aloof and not paying attention, or repeating questions to see if one gets frustrated just don’t work or prove much of anything.
 Consider some of the following questions to evaluate their stress level: